AbhinavA10/ML-courses/ML-with-Python/README.md

 ## MLR

-How to find coefficents for MLR?
+How to find coefficients for MLR?
 - OLS; minimizes MSE.
 Uses lin alg operations.
 Can take a long time for large dataset (>10k rows)
-- Optimization algorithim. e.g. Gradient descent.
+- Optimization algorithm. e.g. Gradient descent.

-Using multiple independant variables can often give better results than SLR.
-But adding too many independant variables without any real theoretical justification can result in an overfit model (no longer general enough for unseen data)
+Using multiple independent variables can often give better results than SLR.
+But adding too many independent variables without any real theoretical justification can result in an overfit model (no longer general enough for unseen data)

 Explained variance regression score: `= 1- Var(y-y_hat)/Var(y)`